kheller18/data-structures-algorithms/questions/HTML.md

 61. Explain Web Components and it’s usage.
     + These are used to create reusable custom elements which are very difficult in traditional HTML.
 It consists of three technologies:
-      + Custom elements - These are JavaScript APIs that help in defining custom elements and their behavior.
+      + `Custom elements`: These are JavaScript APIs that help in defining custom elements and their behavior.
-      + Shadow DOM - These are JavaScript APIs that attach an encapsulated shadow DOM tree to an element to keep the element’s features private and unaffected by other parts.
+      + `Shadow DOM`: These are JavaScript APIs that attach an encapsulated shadow DOM tree to an element to keep the element’s features private and unaffected by other parts.
       + ```
           <!DOCTYPE html>
           <html>